diagrid-labs/dapr-resiliency-and-durable-execution/README.md

 > Running the CodeTours in this repo is recommended since this gives more context about:
 >
-> - failure and resiliency in general
+> - failure and distributed computing challenges
 > - the way Dapr provides resiliency
 > - what durable execution is
 > - how the Dapr Workflow ensures durable execution